Black House Facility Review

 Review of Black House Listening Sessions

-A series of four Listening Sessions began October 14, 2016 for Northwestern students, staff, faculty, and alumni to give feedback on the proposal for Campus Inclusion & Community to move two of its offices into the Black House.
-A committee of Northwestern students, faculty, and alumni is charged with providing recommendations on the purpose and use of the Black House.
+A series of four Listening Sessions began in 2016 for Northwestern students, staff, faculty, and alumni to give feedback on the proposal for Campus Inclusion & Community to move two of its offices into the Black House.
+A committee of Northwestern students, faculty, and alumni were charged with providing recommendations on the purpose and use of the Black House.

 Members of the Northwestern community were welcome to attend any of the four sessions.
 Attendees had the opportunity to comment on the proposed changes and share their concerns and ideas before their peers and the Black House Facility Review Committee.
 A brief presentation was given by staff to provide overall context.
 Dr. Jamie Washington, President and founder of The Washington Consulting Group and a founding faculty member of the Social Justice Training Institute, moderated the open dialogue.